 Chrome took the Internet world by storm just as it was released in the market.
-Google launched a chrome web browser in December 2008.
-Tech-savvy net users quickly adopted it by a large margin, i.e., over 40 percent worldwide user share.
+Google launched a Chrome web browser in December 2008.
+Tech-savvy net users quickly adopted it by a large margin, i.e., over 40 percent of worldwide user share.

-Criteria for the Selection of Best VPN for Chrome
+Criteria for the selection of the best VPN for Chrome

 Our selection criterion for the best VPN for Chrome is based primarily on the following features: